-The Partnership for the Future of Medicare includes an Advisory Board comprised of four bi-partisan, highly regarded health policy and health economics experts who previously served in both the Legislative and Executive branches of government.
+The Partnership for the Future of Medicare includes an Advisory Board comprised of five bi-partisan, highly regarded health policy and health economics experts who previously served in both the Legislative and Executive branches of government.
 Their perspectives differ but they have all coalesced around the need to reform the current state of Medicare and propose innovative solutions to ensure its long-term fiscal sustainability.

 DOUG HOLTZ-EAKIN, Ph.D., Co-Chair

 Douglas Holtz-Eakin is the president of the American Action Forum and most recently was a commissioner on the congressionally chartered Financial Crisis Inquiry Commission.
 During 2001-2002, he was the chief economist of the President’s Council of Economic Advisers (where he had also served during 1989-1990 as a senior staff economist).
 At CEA he helped to formulate policies addressing the 2000-2001 recession and the aftermath of the terrorist attacks of September 11, 2001.
 From 2003-2005 he was the 6th director of the non-partisan Congressional Budget Office, which provides budgetary and policy analysis to the U.S. Congress.
 During his tenure, CBO assisted Congress as they addressed numerous policies -- notably the 2003 tax cuts (JGTRRA), the Medicare prescription drug bill (MMA) and Social Security reform.
 During 2007 and 2008 he was director of Domestic and Economic Policy for the John McCain presidential campaign.
 Following the 2008 election Dr. Holtz-Eakin was the president of DHE Consulting, an economic and policy consulting firm providing insight and research to a broad cross-section of clients.